im-xra-dev/chomp-timeline/docs/data-flow.md

 ### Job Runner
 The Job Runner is in charge of ensuring that the Jobs are completed and dispatching new Jobs accordingly.

-It is has access to the redis cache.
+It has access to the redis cache.

 For query jobs, it listens for the completed batches, and processes them into the pre-cache.